The Steven and Jann Paul Hall for Science and Engineering

 Paul Hall is located between Stanley Thomas Hall and Flower Hall on Tulane’s uptown campus.
 At five stories and 76,000 square feet, it will include the very latest in science and engineering architecture — flexible laboratories, innovative classrooms and collaborative spaces for increased student and faculty interaction.
 These modern facilities will not only encourage increased collaboration but will also provide emerging entrepreneurs with critical access to mentorship and faculty guidance.

 Building Paul Hall allows Tulane to grow our research enterprise.
-To do so, Tulane needs lab space, office space, classroom space, and facilities to support world-class research and entrepreneurship.
+To do so, Tulane needs lab space, office space, classroom space and facilities to support world-class research and entrepreneurship.
 At Tulane, researchers who are stars in the lab will collaborate with business leaders to master the skills needed to navigate the complex world of proof-of-concept work, patents, capitalization and business startup.

 Paul Hall will enhance Tulane’s entrepreneurial environment.
 Located in a prime spot in the academic center of campus, Paul Hall will showcase the work and research of entrepreneurs and innovators.